1st Trimester

 Your baby (called a blastocyst at this stage) implants in your uterine lining.
 You might experience some implantation bleeding.

-By the end of month 1, your baby (called a blastocyst at this stage) is tiny - about the size of a poppy seed (0.1-0.2mm).
-Despite this microscopic size, crucial development is underway:
+By the end of month 1, your baby is tiny, about the size of a poppy seed (0.1–0.2mm).
+Despite this microscopic size, crucial development is already underway:

 • The blastocyst continues to divide into hundreds and thousands of cells